Members of the Audit Committee:

 - to ensure that the Board will provide a timely response to the issues raised by external auditor;

-- to report to the Board on the matters set out in the Corporate Governance Code (the “Code”) under the Listing Rules including:
+- to report to the Board on the matters set out in the Corporate Governance Code in Appendix 14 of the Listing Rules (the “Code”) under the Listing Rules including:

 - to develop and review the Company’s policies and practices on corporate governance and make recommendations to the Board;